EngineHub/WorldEditDocs/source/commands.rst

 .. csv-table::
     :widths: 8, 15

+    //hollow,
-    //hollow,"Hollows out the object contained in this selection" Permissions,"worldedit.region.hollow"
+    Description,"Hollows out the object contained in this selection" Permissions,"worldedit.region.hollow"
     Usage,"//hollow [thickness] [pattern]"
        [thickness],"Thickness of the shell to leave"